lupyuen/lupyuen.github.io/src/romfs.md

 ) {
   // Pass the Function Number and Parameters
   // Registers A0 to A1

+  // Rightfully:
+  // Register A0 is the System Call Number
+  // Register A1 is the First Parameter

-  register long r1 asm("a0") = (long)(parm1);  // Will move to A1
+  // But we're manually moving them around because of... issues register long r1 asm("a0") = (long)(parm1);  // Will move to A1
   asm volatile ("slli a1, a0, 32");  // Shift 32 bits Left then Right
   asm volatile ("srli a1, a1, 32");  // To clear the top 32 bits